 What if those data that need to be updated contain many duplicate columns?
 We can send those duplicate columns just once, and concatenate those non-duplicate columns into a string and send it to SQL as a parameter.
 It works like this:

-1.create a method to fetch data from List and merge them into a string by using a delimiter to seperate them.
+1.create a method to fetch data from List

 For example: